Mortgage repossession hearings

 Be polite and do not interrupt

-• what they are asking the court to do
+what they want the court to do

-The judge may ask questions.
+The judge might ask questions.

 Answer any questions they ask you directly.